MathyouMB/website/src/content/articles/cracking-career-fairs.md

 When you introduce yourself, always shake their hand.

-When your talking, maintain eye contact.
+When you're talking, maintain eye contact.

 Don't put your hands in your pockets and don't pace around.